Your Home Didn’t Sell.

 The competition.
 What else was on the market at the same time in your neighborhood, price range, and square footage?
 How did your home compare to what buyers were actually choosing?

 The presentation.
 Were the photos accurate and compelling?
 Was the home easy to show?
 Did the listing description speak to the right buyer?
+I also review key property details before deciding what needs to change at relaunch.

 Most of the time, this review tells us something specific.
 And when we know the specific problem, we can build a specific plan.